biki96/deepgen/README.md

 ## ✨ Introduction
 **Broader Scenario and Dimension Coverage**
 We propose DeepGen 1.0, a lightweight unified multimodal model with only 5B parameters (3B VLM + 2B DiT).
-It integrates five core capabilities—general image generation, general image editing, reasoning image generation, reasoning image editing, and text rendering—within a single model.
-Across multiple authoritative benchmarks, DeepGen 1.0 is competitive with competitive with or surpassing the state-of-the-art unified multimodal models that are 3× to 16× larger, achieving comprehensive performance, demonstrating that massive scaling is not the sole path to high-performance multimodal generation.
+It integrates five core capabilities: general image generation, general image editing, reasoning image generation, reasoning image editing, and text rendering—within a single model.
+Across multiple authoritative benchmarks, DeepGen 1.0 is competitive with or surpassing the state-of-the-art unified multimodal models that are 3× to 16× larger, achieving comprehensive performance, demonstrating that massive scaling is not the sole path to high-performance multimodal generation.

 <p align="center"><img src="figure/bubble_chart.png" width="95%"></p>